What is OpenStreetMap (OSM)?

-Turns out, there are several ways to download OpenStreetMap data.
-Conveniently, there’s even a OSM Data Wikipedia page with all the available OSM extracts.
+Turns out, that there are several ways to download OpenStreetMap data.
+Conveniently, there’s even an OSM Data Wikipedia page with all the available OSM extracts.

 And I also prefer downloading OSM data as shapefiles.
 This way, you can open it in QGIS or ArcGIS… or any GIS software.